robertsilen/mariadb-kb-rag/README.md

-# MariaDB Knowledge Base RAG with Vector Search
+# Demo: RAG with MariaDB Vector (dev version)

 A Python script that implements Retrieval-Augmented Generation (RAG) on the MariaDB Knowledge Base using MariaDB's vector database capabilities, OpenAI's embedding model, and OpenAI's LLM.

+This is my dev version with scraping, time recording, prints vector search results, etc. The simplified version is available at https://github.com/MariaDB/demos

 ## Features